Interviewing a domestic helper is a crucial task in your quest for a trustworthy and capable domestic helper.

 Plan ahead of your interview and think about the question of location.
 Choose a place where you feel comfortable so you can fully concentrate on the interview.
 If you decide to meet a candidate in public, do it in a quiet place where you will not be disturbed by an overly active waiter or asked to leave after an hour.
 If you conduct the interview via phone or video call, make sure you have a good connection and will not be disturbed by your boss or crying children.

-Most helpers may only be available to meet for an interview on weekends.
+Most domestic helpers may only be available to meet for an interview on weekends when their rest days are.
 It may be tempting to meet as many candidates as possible into one day, but make sure you allow sufficient time for each one so you get to know the candidate as well as possible.
 Being rushed could mean overlooking that really important personality trait.
 Also, interview at least a couple of candidates so you have a basis for comparison and do not make rushed decisions.
-At the same time, other employers may snatch up the best helpers quickly so you will have to find a balanced time frame.
+At the same time, other employers may snatch up the best domestic helpers quickly so you will have to find a balanced time frame.

-If you are interviewing many candidates it may be useful to make your own checklist with a couple of important pointers.
+If you are interviewing many candidates it may be useful to make your own checklist of helper interview questions with a couple of important pointers.
 This will help you recall the important details of your interview.
 It will also allow you to write a short summary on which basis you can make a well-informed decision.

 Q1: Are you a good cook?
 What kind of food can you cook (Chinese, Western, vegetarian, etc.)?
 Are you able to follow recipes from a cookbook?
 If so, which cookbooks have you used?

 Q2: What qualifications do you have?
 Did you attend any specific training either abroad or in your country of origin?

 Q3: Are you better with household chores, children or cooking?